lukehedger/lambda-strategy-pattern/README.md

-# bun-lambda
+# strategy-pattern

-Template for Lambda functions with Bun and CDK
+Implementation of the Strategy Pattern on AWS Lambda

 ## Prerequisites